Susannah Streeter is the anchor for the BBC’s flagship programme World Business Report on TV and Radio.

 - Business

-Popular 2023 speaking titles include:
+Popular speaking titles include:

 Taking the Temperature of the Global Economy

-Following a year of shocks, from the invasion of Ukraine to commodity price spirals and bond market mayhem, investors are set to remain highly sensitive to further upheaval, particularly given that a third of the world is set to enter a recession in 2023.
+Following a year of shocks, from the invasion of Ukraine to commodity price spirals and bond market mayhem, investors are set to remain highly sensitive to further upheaval, particularly given that a third of the world is set to enter a recession.
 Inflation is showing signs of easing, and consumers are proving more resilient than expected, but investors are much more highly attuned to the potential for threats to escalate.

 Susannah Streeter constantly takes a temperature check on the world economy in her role as a senior investment and markets analyst.
 She explains the task ahead for central bank officials, still trying to rein in inflation: